j-q-arnold/varlog/README.md

 A web browser can be used to exercise the service.
 Some example addresses follow, assuming the browser runs on the same machine as the service.
-This also assume you have started the service as above, using the repository's test data.
+This also assumes you have started the service as above, using the repository's test data.
 See [Test Data](#test-data) below for details.